-It is an open question, of course, whether the Savings Certificate product - or the postal savings system itself - would survive such pricing.
-Indeed, market participants are already speculating about how much the system will retain of the large rollovers of high-yielding 10-year deposits that come due in the next two years.
+It is an open question, of course, whether the postal savings certificate product or the postal savings system itself-would survive such pricing.
+Indeed, officials admit that the system will lose much of the high-yielding 10-year deposit money coming due in 2000 and 2001.
 In all likelihood, the postal bank will survive on some scale for as long as the memory of current bank failures is still fresh.
-Over a longer period, if Japanese bankers and authorities succeed in establishing a truly safe and well functioning system of private intermediaries, savers are likely to forget this concern and become less willing to settle for the low return of risk-free assets embodied in a postal deposit.
+Over a longer period, if Japanese bankers and authorities succeed in establishing a truly safe and well-functioning system of private intermediaries, savers are likely to forget this concern and become less willing to settle for the low return of risk-free assets embodied in a postal deposit.
 But the future size of the postal bank is a question that can be left to markets to decide, so long as the pricing is fair to both taxpayers and savers.

 It is worth noting that the direction thus outlined is quite different from that taken in most other countries that have reformed their postal savings system.
-Abroad, the primary move is toward privatization, which tends to mean a broadening, rather than a narrowing, of the postal bank's activities.
+Outside of Japan, the primary move is toward privatization, which tends to mean a broadening, rather than a narrowing, of the postal bank's activities.
 In New Zealand and several European countries, the move to impose market discipline has paved the way for a wider range of both investment activities and product offerings.
-Some have begun offering insurance for the first time, for example - whereas the discussion in Japan seems to assume that postal banking and insurance businesses will be kept separate.
-Given the popularity that the postal savings system enjoys in Japan, it would not be surprising if the desire to broaden - rather than narrow - its role were to surface in coming years and call into question the current determination not to privatize.
-The debate - and the resulting design - would surely benefit if it were to start by distinguishing clearly among the several goals that a postal system is being asked to meet, such as: helping households do their banking business, helping the monetary authorities to assure systemic stability, and/or avoiding (or promoting) competition with private depository institutions.
-And it surely needs to be addressed - alongside deposit insurance - as part of the broad discussion of how to redesign Japan's financial safety nets after 2001.
+Some have begun offering insurance for the first time, for example-whereas the discussion in Japan seems to assume that postal banking and insurance businesses will be kept separate.
+Given the popularity that the postal savings system enjoys in Japan, it would not be surprising if the desire to broaden-rather than narrow-its role were to surface in coming years and call into question the current determination not to privatize.
+The debate-and the resulting design-would surely benefit if it were to start by distinguishing clearly among the several goals that a postal system is being asked to meet, such as helping households do their banking business, helping the monetary authorities to ensure systemic stability, and/or avoiding (or promoting) competition with private depository institutions.
+And these questions surely need to be addressed-alongside deposit insurance-as part of the broad discussion of how to redesign Japan's financial safety nets after 2001.